DataBooth/duckdb-utils/docs/python-api.rst

 Adding foreign key constraints
 ==============================

-The SQLite ``ALTER TABLE`` statement doesn't have the ability to add foreign key references to an existing column.
+The DuckDB ``ALTER TABLE`` statement doesn't have the ability to add foreign key references to an existing column.

 The ``add_foreign_key()`` method here is a convenient wrapper around :ref:`table.transform() <python_api_transform>`.

-It's also possible to add foreign keys by directly updating the `sqlite_master` table.
-The `sqlite-utils-fast-fks <https://github.com/simonw/sqlite-utils-fast-fks>`__ plugin implements this pattern, using code that was included with ``sqlite-utils`` prior to version 3.35.
+It's also possible to add foreign keys by directly updating the `duckdb_master` table.
+The `duckdb-utils-fast-fks <https://github.com/databooth/duckdb-utils-fast-fks>`__ plugin implements this pattern, using code that was included with ``duckdb-utils`` prior to version 3.35.

 Here's an example of this mechanism in action: